 1. The Litter Box Is Too Dirty

-One of the most common reasons for a cat to suddenly stop using their litter box is that they are tired of dealing with a dirty situation.
+One of the most common reasons for a cat to suddenly stop using their litter box is that it is dirty.
 You might not think that the litter box is dirty, but that does not mean that your cat feels the same way.
 Some cats are finicky and require a pristine place to do their business.

 If another cat is introduced into the situation and uses the same litter box, if you switch litters and choose one that does not clump well, or if you miss even just one day of cleaning, your cat might decide to use the bathroom anywhere but in the litter box.